synaps-io/synaps-go/README.md

 # Synaps Go SDK

 The Individual Synaps Go SDK provides a convenient way to interact with the Synaps API for individual sessions.
 Individual sessions, in the context of this SDK, represent a Know Your Customer (KYC) session for a given user.
-This SDK enables you to initiate sessions, retrieve session details, and obtain information about different steps within a session (Liveness, Identity, ...).
+This SDK enables you to initiate sessions, retrieve session details, and obtain information about different steps within a session (Liveness, Identity, Proof of address, ...).

 For more details the Synaps API documentation can be found at [https://docs.synaps.io](https://docs.synaps.io).